Western Australia bans no-grounds evictions in housing policy shift

 Key details reported by multiple sources:

-- Western Australia and the Northern Territory are the only jurisdictions in Australia that still allowed no-grounds evictions before the ban.
+- WA and the Northern Territory are the only jurisdictions in Australia that previously allowed no-grounds evictions.

-- Real Estate Institute of Western Australia (REIWA) president Suzanne Brown expressed concern that the ban could reduce rental supply and worsen housing affordability.
+- Real Estate Institute of WA (REIWA) president Suzanne Brown (or Collins in Article 2) expressed concern that the ban could impact rental supply and investment in WA's private housing market.

-- WA Greens housing spokesman Tim Clifford called the reforms a historic step but criticized the lack of rent caps, arguing they could still be used to force out tenants.
+- WA Greens housing spokesperson Tim Clifford called the reform a 'huge step forward' but argued it did not go far enough, criticizing the lack of rent caps.

 Points of Difference